Analysis of Poem Sonnet 20 by William Shakespeare

 This line contains the pun - pricked thee out - the phrase meaning marked out to be a man, using a pin to select from a list (prick being known as slang for the male organ in the 1590s).

 So the speaker is saying that nature chose the fair youth to give women pleasure, that is, sexual pleasure.

 Ultimately the speaker can only experience platonic love because the fair youth is destined to physically satisfy women.
 Two loves are juxtaposed, the former arguably the deepest and most intimate, the latter sexual, where treasure means interest or reward.

-What Is The Metre of Sonnet 20?
+What Is The Metre (Meter in American English) of Sonnet 20?